How to adjust the privacy settings

 Can view and write.
 Can edit any post and approve posts that require moderation.
 Cannot change the padlet.

 Can do anything - view, write, edit, moderate.
-They can also change the padlet itself, or even delete it.
-(Administration rights can only be awarded after you have logged in).
+They can also change the padlet and delete it.
+(Administrator rights can only be awarded after you have logged in).